Internet Marketing vs. Traditional Marketing

 Determine as much as you can about your target audience.
 If you’re catering to younger millennials, make sure you can engage them digitally for a more solid brand interaction.
-If you’re targeting senior citizens, an email marketing plan can probably hit all of the customers you want.
+If you’re targeting senior citizens, an email marketing plan can probably hit all the customers you want.

 Researching your keywords